taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.copy_memory_device_to_device`

-Copies the data in a contiguous subsection of the on-device memory to another subsection.
-Note that the two subsections *must not* overlap.
+Copies the data in a contiguous subsection of the device memory to another subsection.
+The two subsections *must not* overlap.

+`function.copy_image_device_to_device`

+Copies the image data in a contiguous subsection of the device image to another subsection.
+The two subsections *must not* overlap.

+`function.track_image`

+Tracks the device image with the provided image layout.
+Because Taichi tracks image layouts internally, it is *only* useful to inform Taichi that the image is transitioned to a new layout by external procedures.

+`function.transition_image`

+Transition the image to the provided image layout.
+Because Taichi tracks image layouts internally, it is *only* useful to enforce an image layout for external procedures to use.

 `function.launch_kernel`